fkarg/fkarg.github.io/_posts/2020-06-20-everything-f*cked.md

 > and happy our lifes become, the Blue Dot Effect will snap us back to a
 > perception of a certain amount of pain and dissatisfaction.

-In my understanding, a large part of feminism seems to be based on this.
-Not just them, but some other ideologically-focused groups that basically got what they wanted but for some reason still exist with new, more _extreme_ demands.
+In my understanding, there are many ideologically-focused groups that basically got what they wanted but for some reason still exist with new, more _extreme_ demands.
+Or take a look at our entire culture.

 > Meditation is, at its core, a practice of antifragility: training your mind
 > to observe and sustain [..] pain and not let the "self" get sucked away